 “I am so looking forward to it,” Jason anticipated.
 “I have a good feeling about this party, I think it’s going to be extra special.”

-“I’m ready to cut loose,” Randy said, “and this time I earned it.”
+“I’m ready to cut loose,” Randy said eagerly, “and this time I earned it.”
 The nondescript, quiet street slowly rolled into a curve and crossed over a narrow creek.
-A short concrete wall with cyclone fencing and rusty barbed wire on top separated the sidewalk from the creek.
+A short concrete wall with cyclone fencing topped with rusty barbed wire separated the sidewalk from the creek.
 Its banks sloped down a shallow stream of green water partially covered with dry weeds and foliage.

 Jason and Randy arrived at Randy’s house.
 An old car was parked in the driveway.
 The front lawn was dry and overgrown.
 The house was faded with paint starting to crack.